 Welcome to the SkillZone.
 This article is one in an occasionally running series on one of the cornerstones of most RPGs: Skills.
 Skills usually have pretty cut and dry uses in roleplaying games.
 They are used by the player characters to perform actions and see if they are able to accomplish tasks.
-If your group is like my play groups, about 6 or 7 skills are used in almost every adventure, 3 or 4 that pop up occasionally, and about 10 that are rarely used.
-But what really separates the great player and games I’ve found to be creative, narrative use of skills that aren’t necessarily obvious in the moment.
+If your group is like my play groups, there are about 6 or 7 skills are used in almost every adventure, 3 or 4 that pop up occasionally, and about 10 that are rarely used.
+But one thing I’ve found is that creative, narrative use of skills that aren’t necessarily obvious in the moment is what separates good players from great players, and good games from great games.
 These uses generally create the best roleplaying fodder as well!

 So in the SkillZone we will discuss a skill that’s not commonly used, and possible creative uses of skills that are too often taken for granted.
 For the next examination, we’ll cover another skill that’s rarely used in my games: